AXIS OS Portal

 A new active track always means that something has changed.
 To move AXIS OS forward we deliberately introduce breaking changes to keep our software up-to-date due to cybersecurity and feature growth.
 When you upgrade to a newer track please keep in mind we may have introduced new features, changed the default settings, and performance enhancements can affect compatibility with your existing system.

 Over time, multiple LTS tracks become available for a product.
-Each LTS track is designed to provide long-term stability by focusing on bug fixes without introducing new features.
-However, it's advisable to move to the newest LTS track.
+Each LTS track is designed to provide long-term consistency by focusing on bug fixes without introducing new features.
+However, it's a good idea to upgrade to the latest LTS track.

 Therefore, product upgrades should be performed in a controlled and monitored manner to ensure that the version is performing as expected in your environment before proceeding.
 It is always recommended to have a group of devices that represent your inventory in a test environment and validate the upgrade before the actual installation.
 Grouping and and testing please read more here.